Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling: Numerical Studies

-The simulation model used here is the same as that in Section 5.1.
-In particular, we fix the labeled ratio at $r = 0.1$ and the network structure to be a circle-type network.
-Remarkably, both the NGD and semi-NGD methods are highly sensitive to the learning rate, which plays a similar role to that of \(\eta\) in the MNEM method.
-These methods may fail to achieve numerical convergence when $\eta$ is relatively large.
-Therefore, two different \(\eta\) values are carefully set for (semi-)NGD.
-We set \(\eta = 0.05,0.15\) for the homogeneous process and \(\eta = 0.001,0.003\) for the heterogeneous process.
-For the other methods, we fix \(\eta = 0.01\).
+We compare the proposed estimators with two competing methods.
+The first method is the distributed EM algorithm over sensor networks (DEM) of \cite{gu2008distributed}.
+The second method is a classic decentralized network gradient descent (NGD) method of \cite{yuan2016convergence} and \cite{wu2023network}.
+Since both methods can be extended to partially labeled scenarios, we also compare how these two methods perform when the data are partially labeled, denoting the estimators as semi-DEM and semi-NGD.
+The simulation model used here is the same as that in Section \ref{sec:simu}.
+Specifically, we fix the annotation ratio $r = 0.1$ and the network structure to be a circle-type network.
+Different \(\eta\) values are carefully selected for (semi-)NGD for their best numerical performance.
+Here set \(\eta = 0.05,0.15\) for the homogeneous process and \(\eta = 0.001,0.003\) for the heterogeneous process.
+For the other methods, we retain \(\eta = 0.01\).
 The log(MSE) values of MNEM, DEM, and NGD are summarized in Figure \ref{fig:competing:unsupervised}.
-The log(MSE) values of semi-MNEM, semi-DEM, and semi-NGD are given in Figure \ref{fig:competing:semi}.
+The log(MSE) values of the semi-MNEM, semi-DEM, and semi-NGD methods are given in Figure \ref{fig:competing:semi}.